envoyproxy/envoy-perf/nighthawk/README.md

    --concurrency <string>
      The number of concurrent event loops that should be used.
-Specify 'auto' to let Nighthawk run leverage all (aligned) vCPUs.
-Note that increasing this effectively multiplies configured --rps and --connection values.
+Specify 'auto' to let Nighthawk leverage all vCPUs that have affinity to the Nighthawk process.
+Note that increasing this results in an effective load multiplier combined with the configured --rps and --connections values.
 Default: 1.

    --h2
      Use HTTP/2